KellenWatt/FIRST-lessons/README.md

 # Robotics Programming Lessons
 Simplified programming lessons for *FIRST*® Robotics Competition teams.
+Provided by a mentor from *FIRST* Robotics Team 2165, "Bisonbots".

 First things first, I need to make a few things perfectly clear.
 1. These lessons do not teach everything about the language(s) they cover.
 They're